suprachakra/Product-Management-CoP/README.md

 2. Conduct pilot workshops to train teams and refine the template.
 3. Scale adoption across ARTs, linking risk management with ROAM practices.
 4. Publish resolved risks and lessons learned in the CoP knowledge repository.
+5. Conduct Tools and Processes Audit:
+   - Evaluate existing workflows to ensure smooth integration of new templates.
+   - Provide comprehensive training on using new tools within existing workflows.

 ---